Full-time study at a school sixth form or college

 For other colleges across London go to the online London Colleges Directory.

-If you are thinking about university, the website Informed Choices offers advice about A level choices - see the Downloads section on this page.
+If you are thinking about university, the website Informed Choices offers advice about A level choices - see the External links on this page.

 Applying to colleges and sixth forms

 At the open evening, check out course details and the qualifications you will need.
-And ask how to apply and when applications have to be sent.
+Ask how to apply and when applications have to be sent.
 You need to send a well written application – and remember popular courses at colleges often have early application deadlines.